ratnaparkhi/datasciencecoursera/gcd/README.md

 1) Overview
 ===========
 A) run_analysis.R - This file has the all the required R code for the assignment.
 Execute this file to generate the tidy dataset.
 It does the following -
-i) Unzip "getdata-projectfiles-UCI HAR Dataset.zip"" in the current directory. ii) Complete the processing setps for the assignment and create a tidy data set file named - UCI-HAR-TidyDataset.txt [Note: Assignment Purpose/Goals are copied in Section 3 below for reference] iii) Deletes (unlinks) the unzipped (extracted) raw data files.
+i) Unzip "getdata-projectfiles-UCI HAR Dataset.zip" in the current directory. ii) Complete the processing setps for the assignment and create a tidy data set file named - UCI-HAR-TidyDataset.txt [Note: Assignment Purpose/Goals are copied in Section 3 below for reference] iii) Deletes (unlinks) the unzipped (extracted) raw data files.